 A Short Story by Bekah Ferguson.

-Mark Wilson.
-I didn’t know him well ‘cause he was two years older, but he was in Kasey’s grade seven class and I often saw him at recess—one of those boys always tearing through the school yard hollering and laughing and carrying on.
-Anyway, my mom and aunt took me and Kasey to the funeral home for visitation Sunday evening, but we didn’t attend the funeral.
+Mark Wilson was his name.
+I didn’t know him very well being two years older than me, but he was in my cousin, Kasey’s, grade eight class and I often saw him at recess too.
+One of those boys always tearing through the playground hollering and laughing and carrying on.

+On Saturday evening my mom and aunt took me and Kasey to the funeral home for visitation, but we didn’t attend the funeral.
 I’d never been to a funeral home before.
-When I was five I went to my great-grandmother’s funeral at a church, a closed casket at the front, but I only remember fidgeting in my seat and wanting to run off and play; I didn’t feel any sadness or even understand what the casket was until years afterward looking back on the memory.
+When I was five I went to my great-grandmother’s funeral at a church—a closed casket at the front—but I only remember fidgeting in my seat and wanting to run off and play.
+I didn’t feel any sadness or even understand what the casket was for until years afterward looking back on the memory.
 So, this was the first time I’d seen an open casket too.

 We climbed into the car.
 “It’s because there’s no longer any blood flowing through them,” she said, starting the car.
 She’d been unusually quiet that day.
 I buckled my seatbelt and stared down at my own clasped hands, noticing how pink they were.

-Kasey and I wandered to a quiet area nearby and sat on a log.
-We could see one of the swing sets through the trees, blue sky above.
+I felt sick to my stomach and wandered away from the area, goosebumps rising on my arms as a cool breeze weaved in and out between tree trunks.
+Kasey followed me to a quieter area nearby and we sat down together on a log.
+One of the swing sets was still visible through the trees ahead of us; the blue sky peeking down through the canopy above.
 Children’s laughter lifted now and again, the occasional happy scream from a game of tag.

 “Mom says he’s in heaven now,” I offered, forcing a smile.

-“I don’t believe in heaven.”
+“Well I don’t believe in heaven.”